This is a guide covering everything you need to know about prime lenses.

 But it can be guaranteed that each pair/lens will do the absolute best optical job you’ve witnessed.

 What are Some of the Most Popular Prime Lenses?

-If you are interested in adding a new prime lens into your arsenal, here are a couple of must-buys.
+If you are interested in adding a new prime lens to your arsenal, here are a couple of must-buys.
 Of course, you should still choose these lenses based on your needs.
-The most popular prime lens is the 24mm, 35mm, 50mm and the 85mm.
+The most popular prime lens is the 24mm, 35mm, 50mm, and 85mm.

 1. 24mm Lens

 Ah yes, the almost perfect option for landscape enthusiasts.